lagden/base-icon/README.md

 - `src/lib/index.ts` file
 - `src/lib/types.d.ts` file

-You can see the generated icons by running the command below:
+You can see the generated icons by running the command:

 ```bash
 npm run dev